SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 - the shallow water equations (\autoref{fig:swm}), and
 - the barotropic vorticity equation.

-Several simple parameterizations for unresolved physical processes including precipitation or boundary layer mixing are implemented, and new ones can be externally defined and passed as an argument to the model constructor.
+The primitive equation model in SpeedyWeather.jl is an atmospheric general circulation model [@Kucharski2013] with simple parameterizations for unresolved physical processes including precipitation or boundary layer mixing.
-The primitive equation model in SpeedyWeather.jl is an intermediate-complexity atmospheric general circulation model [@Kucharski2013] and can be thought of as a conceptual reinvention of the Fortran SPEEDY model [@Molteni2003] in the Julia programming language [@Bezanson2017].
-However, all models are written in a modular way to make its components easily extensible.
-Furthermore, operators used inside SpeedyWeather.jl are exposed to the user, facilitating analysis of the simulation data.
+It can be thought of as a conceptual reinvention of the Fortran SPEEDY model [@Molteni2003] in the Julia programming language [@Bezanson2017].
+However, all models here are written in a modular way to make its components easily extensible.
+For example, a new parameterization can be externally defined and passed as an argument to the model constructor.
+Operators used inside SpeedyWeather.jl are exposed to the user, facilitating analysis of the simulation data.
 SpeedyWeather.jl is therefore, beyond its main purpose of simulating atmospheric motion, also a library for the analysis of gridded data on the sphere.
 Running and analyzing simulations can be interactively combined, enhancing user experience and productivity.